eneifert/ZenDeskApi/ReadMe.txt

+*Updated 6/17/2011: This project in now in Nuget!
+(Also it seems the Zendesk is now sometimes returning json instead of xml so these bugs have been fixed).
+	- Also did some improvements on attachements.

 *Updated 2/16/2011: Fixed bug changed the TicketStatus to TicketStatusID.

 This is a full c# wrapper for the ZenDesk Api at: http://www.zendesk.com/api/rest-introduction.